domeengine/dome/docs/modules/input.md

 ### Static Fields

+#### `static allPressed: Map<string, DigitalInput>`
+This returns a map containing the key names and corresponding `DigitalInput` objects, for all keys which are currently "down".

+#### `static hidden: Boolean`
+Controls whether the mouse cursor is shown or hidden.
+You can set and read from this field.

+#### `static relative: Boolean`
+If set to true, the mouse is placed into relative mode.
+In this mode, the mouse will be fixed to the center of the screen.
+You can set and read from this field.
+This changes the behaviour of the `x` and `y` fields.

 #### `static x: Number`
 The x position relative to the Canvas.
 This accounts for the window being resized and the viewport moving.
 If `Mouse.relative` is set, this will be the relative change of the mouse x position since the previous tick.

 #### `static y: Number`
 The y position relative to the Canvas.
 This accounts for the window being resized and the viewport moving.
 If `Mouse.relative` is set, this will be the relative change of the mouse y position since the previous tick.

-#### `static hidden: Boolean`
-Controls whether the mouse cursor is shown or hidden.
-You can set and read from this field.

-#### `static relative: Boolean`
-If set to true, the mouse is placed into relative mode.
-In this mode, the mouse will be fixed to the center of the screen.
-You can set and read from this field.
-This changes the behaviour of the `x` and `y` fields.

 ### Static Methods